smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 > Content strategy is the practice of planning for the creation, delivery, and governance of useful, usable content. - Kristina Halvorson.

-Some content strategists also create content – like me – but this isn't obligatory or even all that usual.
+CS helps you set up a repeatable process, so you know what to do when different content needs arise.
+Content strategists also create content – like me – but this isn't obligatory or even all that usual.
 Content marketing is slightly different.
 It is:

 > A marketing technique of creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience — with the objective of driving profitable customer action. — Joe Pulizzi.